skip to Main Content

 • At least 75 minutes of vigorous exercise per week is recommended.

-• Making small exercise goals every week is helpful because it can allow you to slowly get your body used to exercise, which makes it easier to become a maintainable part of your lifestyle.
+• Making small exercise goals every week is helpful because it can allow you to slowly get your body used to exercise, which makes it easier for it to become a maintainable part of your lifestyle.

 Alcohol